Mostafa96-cybersecurity/DNS/README.md

 NASA.gov
 Army.mil
 ```

-*Simply Look at The Photo Below You Will know What i Mean*
+*Simply Look at The Photo Below You Will know What i Mean.*

 ![what-is-a-domain-name](https://user-images.githubusercontent.com/84593266/138590066-5116688d-d0af-4b6b-a383-de10c5c99d4c.png)

-*we will get a website and analysis it Then every point Will be clear To You*
+*we will get a website and analysis it Then every point Will be clear To You.*

 `https://www.en.wikiversity.org/wiki/Computer_Networks`

 *we will analysis it step by step we all know `https` it's cert for security*
 ```
 www : it's (world wide web)